In this section

 We are looking into Internet voting to make voting more accessible.
 The introduction of Internet voting is aligned with various other measures designed to facilitate access to voting.
 Our approach is intended to be cautious and gradual.
 As with any pilot project, this trial is subject to an agreement between Élections Québec, the Ministère des Affaires municipales et de l’Habitation and the participating municipalities.

 Our approach is based on five fundamental principles.

 An accessible election system is fair and open to all electors.
-The right to vote is exercised under consistent conditions, in a manner free from discrimination.
+The right to vote is exercised under consistent conditions, free from discrimination.
 All electors can exercise this right independently.

 Electors can exercise the right to vote without influence or constraint, and with complete freedom and independence of mind, belief, opinion, and will.
 Internet voting will not replace other voting methods; it represents an additional option.

 Voters’ choices remain anonymous.
 Votes cannot be traced to an individual elector.

 Election results properly reflect the will of the electorate.
 An individual elector can only cast the number of votes allowed by law.
 The elector’s identity is verified.
 His or her vote cannot be changed.

 Electors and other election stakeholders can monitor the integrity of each step in the voting process.
 They understand election proceedings and can confirm that effective verification mechanisms are in place.

 These principles will guide every step in testing Internet voting.

 The pilot project is based on four main guidelines.